joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/30/world/americas/colombia-presidential-election-hernandez-petro.html?searchResultPosition=1

 **Canada Aims to Force Owners of ‘Military-Style Assault Weapons’ to Turn Them In**\
-`Seizing on the spate of mass shootings in the United States, Prime Minister Trudeau proposes tightening the country’s already stringent control of firearms.`\
+`“We have a responsibility to act to prevent more tragedies,” Prime Minister Trudeau said as he proposed tightening the country’s already stringent control of firearms.`\
 https://nytimes.com/2022/05/30/world/canada/canada-gun-buyback.html?searchResultPosition=2

 **In the Senate, Chasing an Ever-Elusive Gun Law Deal**\